 Chillers, air conditioning units, walk-in coolers and freezers, and various types of appliances can release hydrofluorocarbons and perfluorocarbons to the atmosphere.
-In 2010, release of refrigerant from Academic and Research areas amounted to 784 kilograms of refrigerant, resulting in 1,019 MTCO2E of GHG emissions, as referenced in Table 4.3.
+In 2011, release of refrigerant from Academic and Research areas amounted to 31 kilograms of refrigerant, resulting in 41 MTCO2E of GHG emissions, as referenced in Table 4.3.
+This number was greatly reduced from the 1,1019 MTCO2E of GHG emissions associated with refrigerant releases in 2010 due to increased efforts by VU Plant Operations and VUMC Plant Services to minimize refrigerant losses.
+Both groups hired dedicated chilled water technicians that perform robust preventative maintenance on systems which minimizes downtime and reduces the costs associated with refrigerant replacement and loss of chilled water for critical equipment.